The Most Memorable Rap Beefs In Hip-Hop History

 Photo: Getty Images Peter Kramer Photo: Getty Images Peter Kramer

 The beef between these two escalated after The Game was kicked out of 50 Cent’s crew, G-Unit.
-The two then traded so many diss tracks that’s hard to keep track.
+The two then traded so many diss tracks it’s hard to keep track.

 MC Eiht vs. DJ Quik